Alex-Colgan/Final-Project/Read Me.md

 Many searches suggested using jquery.
 However I have decided not to use any libraries in order to show my understanding of all the concepts in this project.

 Current bugs:
--addNewEmailInput button does not work if it is placed within the form html.
+-addNewEmailInput button does not work if it is placed within the form.
 -additional email inputs do not display if there is text in the original field.
 (Fixed).
+-

 ## Print Button